FarronF/limerick-council-meetings/meetings/2020/02/11-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of the Municipal District of Adare-Rathkeale - 14th January 2020.md

 the fowl sewer, diversions are in place diverting traffic through Kilcornan which

-will also have ongoing traffic calming works taking place during this time.--- 3
+will also have ongoing traffic calming works taking place during this time.
+---
+3

 Councillor Keary suggested temporary traffic lights should be considered for